 An innovative approach to easing and ending the crisis of homelessness in Berkeley

-This project will be a joint development between Berkeley Food & Housing Project and BRIDGE Housing.
-Our goal is to create a continuum of affordable and very low-income housing that is integrated into the fabric of a vibrant downtown community, rich in transit and services.
+This project is a joint development between Berkeley Food & Housing Project and BRIDGE Housing, bringing a continuum of affordable and very low-income housing integrated into the fabric of a vibrant downtown community, rich in transit and services.

 The development consists of two distinct entities in one architecturally unified building, designed by award-winning Bay Area architects Leddy Maytum Stacy.

 The Hope Center